 C. K. Williams

 Hailed by poet Paul Muldoon in the Times Literary Supplement as “one of the most distinguished poets of his generation,” C.K.
-Williams has created a highly respected body of work, including several collections of original poems, volumes of translations, a book of criticism and a memoir.
-Williams is especially known as an original stylist; his characteristic line is extraordinarily long, almost prose-like, and emphasizes characterization and dramatic development.
+Williams created a highly respected body of work, including several collections of original poems, volumes of translations and criticism, and a memoir.
+Williams was especially known as an original stylist; his characteristic line is extraordinarily long, almost prose-like, and emphasizes characterization and dramatic development.
 His early work focused on overtly political issues such as the Vietnam War and social injustice.
-In his later work, Williams has shifted from a documentary style toward a more introspective approach, writing descriptive poems that reveal the states of alienation, deception, and occasional enlightenment that exist between public and private lives in modern urban America.
+In his later work, Williams shifted from a documentary style toward a more introspective approach, writing descriptive poems that revealed the states of alienation, deception, and occasional enlightenment that exist between public and private lives in modern urban America.